 Find out if your business idea will have a ready market.
 Does the idea have potential?
 Will it be profitable at the end of the day?

 Get an overview of the industry, different subsectors, typical customers, latest technology, and future trends.
-Hire someone to collect this information and then go through it to decide on a niche.
+Hire someone to collect and review this information to decide on a niche.
 Estimate the kind of profit you will make, understand the marketing context, and how you can effectively run your campaigns.

 Your Competitors

-Your digital marketing campaign will also involve showing car buyers how you are different from other car dealers.
-It also means coming up with a unique selling point that will help boost your marketing strategy.
+Your digital marketing campaign will also show car buyers how different you are from other car dealers.
+It also means developing a unique selling point that will help boost your marketing strategy.
 Find out:

 Information collected gives you insight into what you can improve on or do better.